-Teaching English overseas has long been a way for travellers to live, work and play their way around the world.
+Post Updated 6 January 2020.
+Teaching English has long been a way for travellers to live, work and play their way around the world.
 This is because English is the language that millions around the world wish to learn.
 And travellers, with and without formal qualifications have topped up their travelling funds by teaching English to some of these millions.
-People have taught English in many countries including those in Asia, Eastern Europe and South America the most popular.
+People have taught English in many countries with those in Asia, Eastern Europe and South America the most popular.
 Now teaching English isn’t for everyone but if you are thinking about this type of work while you are travelling around the world here are 8 good reasons why you should consider it!

 A career change

 Teaching English can be a career change that costs a lot less than going back to university.
 A university degree can cost literally thousands of dollars which could see you paying it back for a long time.
 A Teaching English qualification can cost from a few hundred to a couple of thousand dollars, depending whether you do your course on line or in a classroom.
 Getting a qualification by studying on-line is very popular and can lead to many Teaching English opportunities around the world.

 No upper age limit

 A good thing about Teaching English is there is no upper age limit so it doesn’t matter how old you are.
 This is good news for the thousands out there who are over the working holiday age range.
 However, you must be at least 18 years plus to undertake a Teaching English course.

 Learn a new skill

 Having teaching skills will allow you to use them in everyday life.
 That’s right, in other professions and of course, while you are teaching English.

 Learn another language

 Teaching English abroad allows you to live in other countries.
 This will enable you to immerse yourself in that country’s culture where you can learn other languages.
 After all, you will need to converse with the locals.

 Experience living in another country

 Gain a teaching qualification

 Earn while you immerse yourself in another culture

 You can make some decent money teaching English however, this can depend upon the country you choose to live and work in.
 Some of the Middle Eastern countries pay a lot more than those in say, South America.
 It depends on what you want, to make money or to experience another country while making some money to keep travelling.

 It looks good on your CV

 Say no more!
 Having the qualification on your CV will help you gain employment in the future.